OpeyemiJagunmolu/SQL-PROJECT/README.md

 SELECT reviewed_at FROM iphone_data;

--- WHAT IS TOTAL HELPFUL COUNT?
+-- WHAT IS THE TOTAL HELPFUL COUNT?

 SELECT helpful_count, SUM(helpful_count) AS hc FROM iphone_data;